-Michelle developed her keen sense of leadership, resilience, drive and survivorship early in life.
-She was born in 1975 and raised in Silver Spring, Maryland just outside the Nation’s Capital.
-Abandoned by her mother at age three, Michelle and her two sisters were raised by her struggling single father.
-He suffered a serious injury in 1986 and was never able to work again.
-As the middle child, Michelle emerged as the leader and care-taker (with the help of the grandmother) for her two sisters and often her father, as he was in and out of the hospital.
+Michelle was born in 1975 in Silver Spring, Maryland, just outside our Nation’s Capital.
+Abandoned by her mother at age three, Michelle and her two sisters were raised by their struggling single father, who was a veteran of the U.S. Navy.
+When Michelle was eleven years old, her father suffered a serious injury that left him totally disabled and unable to work.
+Despite being the middle child, Michelle quickly emerged as the leader and care-taker (with the help of her beloved grandmother) of her two sisters and her father, who was frequently in and out of the hospital.

-Michelle was busy climbing the corporate ladder; giving no thought to motherhood in late 2001, when at just 26 her world came to a screeching halt—she was diagnosed with HPV and cervical cancer.
-The GYN-oncologist told Michelle she needed a radical hysterectomy immediately, which would leave her unable to bear children.
-Having no children, Michelle in her feisty way, set out to find other options.
-She researched treatments, sought out a second opinion and challenged her doctors with the difficult and often uncomfortable questions.
+In late-2001, in the midst of her sisters’ battles, full-time employment, and full-time schooling, Michelle was hit with yet another devastating blow.
+At just twenty-six, she was diagnosed with HPV-induced cervical cancer.
+As she had immersed herself in continuing her education and climbing the corporate ladder, Michelle had previously given no thought to motherhood.
+That all changed when her gynecological oncologist told her she needed a radical hysterectomy immediately, which would leave her unable to bear children.
+Unsure if she wanted children, but unwillingly to forever surrender the option, Michelle, being her typical feisty self, set out to find other options that would allow her to retain her fertility.
+She researched treatment options, sought out a second opinion, and challenged her doctors with many difficult and uncomfortable questions.
 In the end, she opted for a radical trachelectomy—a fertility saving procedure.

-• Director, The Pearl of Wisdom Campaign to End Cervical Cancer for Tamika & Friends Inc (2009—2011)
+- The Pearl of Wisdom Campaign to End Cervical Cancer for Tamika & Friends Inc., Director (2009—2011)

-• Chair, West Region Women’s Cancer Subcommittee of the Tennessee Comprehensive Cancer Control Coalition (TC4) (2008—2010)
+- West Region Women’s Cancer Subcommittee of the Tennessee Comprehensive Cancer Control Coalition (TC4), Chair (2008—2010)